PGT and the embryo biopsy process

 Embryos that contain cells that have greater than or less than 46 chromosomes are considered abnormal, or aneuploid.
 These embryos will be noted as abnormal, and most couples who work with our Louisiana fertility centers will choose not to transfer them.

 Several disorders related to aneuploidy can cause serious and sometimes life-threatening issues in a developing baby.

 - Trisomy 18, or Edwards syndrome

 While examining your embryos’ chromosomal makeup, the geneticist will be able to determine the sex of each embryo.
 One X chromosome always comes from the egg, while the sperm can contribute either an X or Y chromosome.
 Female embryos carry XX chromosomes, while male embryos carry XY.

-Keep in mind that PGT can only detect chromosomal abnormalities, not specific genetic disorders such as cystic fibrosis, sickle cell or Tay-Sachs disease.
-If you are a known or suspected carrier of a heritable genetic disease, you may wish to go a step beyond PGT and request preimplantation genetic diagnosis, or PGD, to take a deeper look at your embryos’ genetic makeup.
+Keep in mind that PGT-A can only detect chromosomal abnormalities, not specific genetic disorders such as cystic fibrosis, sickle cell or Tay-Sachs disease.
+If you are a known or suspected carrier of a heritable genetic disease, you may wish to go a step beyond PGT-A and request preimplantation genetic testing for monogenetic disease, or PGT-M, to take a deeper look at your embryos’ genetic makeup.